uoregon-libraries/newspaper-curation-app/hugo/content/setup/sftpgo-integration.md

 can be exposed directly.
 We prefer the granular control nginx gives us (e.g., being able to lock down certain paths by IP).

-For the sftp daemon itself, we just expose that directly.
+For the sftp daemon itself, we just expose that directly on port 22, and set up sshd on port 2022, locked down to a handful of IP addresses.

 Install nginx, configure it (again, see our configuration if necessary), and then install SFTPGo as a service.
 See the ["Running SFTPGo as a service"][1]